This is part 8 in our series highlighting the artists participating in the Tacoma Studio Tour this October.

 Kyle Dillehay has been fascinated by photography, but, with the introduction of the digital camera, it became too predictable for him.
 He turned his focus on the roots of analog photography, not just by recording the image itself, but by being an active participant in the entire photographic process.
 This brought Kyle back to the photo processes of the mid-19th century, with an emphasis on wet-plate collodion negative processes.

 Diana Leigh Surma is an abstract painter working primarily in acrylic paint on canvas.
 She received her B.A. in Studio Art from Hunter College in 2010.
 Her paintings are typically large scale and incorporate bold colors, stripe patterns, and hard edged geometric shapes.
 Diana recently produced her first public art project, a 14′ x 80′ mural titled “Show Your Stripes” located on the corner of S. 11th and Market Street in downtown Tacoma.

 Rebekah Slusher, Uncorked Canvas

 Rebekah is a scholarship- and award-winning Tacoma painter, and is co-owner of Uncorked Canvas™, which provides a fun and social atmosphere in which to be creative!
 Skilled artists guide you step-by-step through creating the featured painting.
 Starting with a blank canvas (and a delightful beverage), you will go home with your own personal creation.

 Check out these other artists on the tour and watch for future previews:

 Tacoma Arts Month is sponsored by Click!
-Cable TV, The Greater Tacoma Community Foundation, Northwest Public Radio, KPLU, Weekly Volcano, Tacoma Weekly, South Sound magazine, and ARCADE.
+Cable TV, The Greater Tacoma Community Foundation, Northwest Public Radio, KPLU, Weekly Volcano, Tacoma Weekly, Premier Media Group, and Exit133.